10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 Many older adults used to enjoy being handy around the house.
 Remind them of those pleasant memories with an activity where they can assemble and take apart pipes.

-Get varying lengths of inexpensive PVC pipe and some fittings like these elbows or these T-joints (the hardware store can usually cut the pipe for you).
+Obtain varying lengths of inexpensive PVC pipe and some fittings, such as elbows or T-joints (the hardware store can usually cut the pipe to your specifications).

 Arts and Crafts for seniors with dementia - Playing with nuts and bolts